cbarrick/toys/docs/guides/datasets.rst

 Datasets
 ==================================================

-The :py:class:`~toys.typing.Dataset` protocol is borrowed from PyTorch and is the boundary between the preprocess and the model.
+The :py:class:`~toys.Dataset` protocol is borrowed from PyTorch and is the boundary between the preprocess and the model.
 The protocol is quite easy to implement.
 A dataset need only have methods :py:meth:`~object.__len__` and :py:meth:`~object.__getitem__` with integer indexing.
 Most simple collections can be used as datasets, including :py:class:`list`, :py:class:`tuple`, and :py:class:`~numpy.ndarray`.

 We use the following vocabulary to describe datasets: